 Keep in mind that you may need to install the OpenVPN Connect client and follow a guide in order to take advantage of the OpenVPN protocol on iOS.
 All the apps will work with IPSec or another protocol by default.
 You’ll find guides on most of the service provider’s websites to do this.

-CyberGhost VPN has a premium subscription plan that costs $15 per month or $50 per year, but it’s worth watching out for deals, as there are frequent limited-time offers that can bring the monthly cost way down.
+CyberGhost VPN has a premium subscription plan that costs $5 per week, $10 per month, or $50 per year, but it’s worth watching out for deals, as there are frequent limited-time offers that can bring the monthly cost way down.

 The Private Internet Access (PIA) anonymous VPN service remains a popular option on iOS.
-It offers a decent selection of locations across the world — 33 in all — including some regional options for popular destinations.
+It offers a decent selection of locations across the world with more than 3,300 servers across 32 countries.
 Speeds are generally fast, and the service supports 256-bit encryption and OpenVPN, though it recommends 128-bit encryption for speed.
 It’s also based in the United States and promises not to log traffic and VPN usage.

 While the desktop clients offer all sorts of configuration options, the iOS app is very straightforward.
 You log in, pick a destination from a list, and away you go.
 Speed information is an obvious omission, and it does sometimes disconnect you.
 There’s no free trial for PIA, but the service does offer a seven-day, money-back guarantee.
-You can pay $7 a month or $40 for the year, but there are sometimes cheaper deals if you’re willing to sign up for longer.
-Subscriptions include support for five simultaneous connections, which makes it a good value for the money.
+It costs $10 per month or $75 for the year, but there are often promotions and cheaper deals if you’re willing to sign up for longer.
+Subscriptions include support for up to 10 devices to connect simultaneously, which makes it a good value for the money.

 With more than 700 servers in more than 60 countries, you shouldn’t have any trouble getting connected with IPVanish.
 It promises zero logging, while still managing to offer support for OpenVPN and 256-bit encryption.
 It also allows P2P traffic, which some services block.